MakerSpace10/A.T.L.A.S.-Arduino/README.md

 Set both the max speed and the acceleration of the motor:
 ```
 stepper.setMaxSpeed(1000); // Max speed (steps per second)
-stepper.setAcceleration(500); // Acceleration (steps per second^2)
+stepper.setAcceleration(50); // Acceleration (steps per second^2)
 ```

-You could also set the starting position (This is so you can move it by position, instead of times rotated):
+You could set the starting position (This is so you can move it by position, instead of times rotated):
 ```
 stepper.setCurrentPosition(0);
 ```